PurpleAvatar/multiscale_biological_modeling/_pages/contact.md

 title: "Contact Us"
 ---

-This project is an ongoing work in progress.
+Work on this project is ongoing.
 If you have any questions about this project, or to report typos/bugs, please use the form below.

 We also would be happy to hear from you if you are a learner who is interested in providing a testimonial about how this course has been useful to you.